ren0716/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `unassign 1 a/MathHW1 a/ScienceTopic2` deletes two assignments from the 1st student in the address book.
 * `find John` followed by `unassign 2 a/ProjectDraft` deletes an assignment from the 2nd student in the results of the `find` command.

+### Adding class(es) to a student: `addclass`

+Adds one or more classes to the specified student in TutorTrack.

+Format: `addclass INDEX c/CLASS [c/CLASS]...`

+* Adds class(es) to the student at the specified `INDEX`.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* At least one class must be provided.

+Examples:
+* `list` followed by `addclass 1 c/Math-1000 c/Physics-2000` adds two classes to the 1st student in the address book.
+* `find John` followed by `addclass 2 c/Chemistry-1400` adds a class to the 2nd student in the results of the `find` command.

 ### Clearing all entries : `clear`